Discord and Accessibility

 into chaos."

-The three groups are effectively interchangable with no difference in their insides.
-Indeed, their individualized slogans are remarkably similar, with a mysterious lore that allowes users to fill them with desire.
+The three groups are effectively interchangeable with no difference in their insides.
+Indeed, their individualized slogans are remarkably similar, with a mysterious lore that allows users to fill them with desire.
 As more and more users interested in the hype perks engaged in the system, the three groups had friendly conflict with one another encouraged through internal competition - acting as propellers to lift the hype machine into the sky.
 It really didn’t matter how the users interacted with it, and the interactions would be filled in to push it forward - From a user interface and social perspective, the design was truly dark and genius.

-Now with the mass propogation of Discord’s marketing complete, it attempted several monetization schemes, several of which which convince me that Discord’s motions are completely unconscious.
+Now with the mass propagation of Discord’s marketing complete, it attempted several monetization schemes, several of which which convince me that Discord’s motions are completely unconscious.
 The most successful were those which returned to controlling the user interface.
 Most notably, Nitro Boosting is a relatively recent feature which allows communities to improve the settings of individual servers by purchasing boosts.
 It costs almost $150 a month for a server to receive these benefits for 30 boosts.
 Additionally, a more expensive version of Nitro exists that distributes 2 boosts per subscription, encouraging the spread of their subscription model further.

 By translating the individual user model towards servers, they further weave a culture of consumption that is pushed upon them directly through the integrated user interface that leads directly to a mass data mining operation.
 While Discord itself is not necessarily directly profitable, its massive reach and ability to encourage commitment to the platform as well as control user flows on a mass scale through boosted servers both offers a massive advertising platform for large corporations as well as demonstrating use case models for user control and dark design.